Revathiprasanth/lil_guy/README.md

 # lil_guy
-Figure out how to make a game in python for the first time
+Figuring out how to make a game in Python for the first time

+#tech stack
+-python 3.14
+-turtle